 provides a welcoming environment for youth, artists, and community members to experience self-discovery and growth through the art and process of theatre.Watch a video of our story

-Genevieve Aichele, founding artistic director of NHTP, is a resident of Portsmouth, NH, and received her degree in Music & Theatre from the University of New Hampshire in 1975, graduating summa cum laude.
-Genevieve is an adjunct faculty member at the University of New Hampshire, teaching public speaking and community leadership; she is also an affiliate with The Woodland Group, an international consulting firm.
+Genevieve Aichele, founding executive director of NHTP, is a resident of Portsmouth, NH, and received her degree in Music & Theatre from the University of New Hampshire in 1975, graduating summa cum laude.
+Genevieve has taught as an adjunct faculty member for Great Bay Community College, the University of New Hampshire and Plymouth State University, teaching public speaking and community leadership.
+She is also an affiliate with The Woodland Group, an international consulting firm, and a mentor with GoodWork.
 She has performed, directed and taught theatre arts from Boston to Seattle to West Palm Beach, from Dublin to Hong Kong to Frankfurt.

-Recent acting credits include Dorothea in Eleemosynary, Gracie in Faith Healer, Sister Aloysius in Doubt, and a vocalist in Jacques Brel at NHTP, Sister Esther in A Shaker Entertainment at Shaker Village in Canterbury, and her original one-woman show Resurrection for Act One Productions.
-She tours with musician/composer Randy Armstrong in World Tales and their storytelling CD’s have received national and international acclaim, including Outstanding Awards from the National Parents Council, the Parent’s Guide to Children’s Media, and three Children’s Music Web Awards.
+Recent acting credits include Janine in The Niceties, Mary in It's a Wonderful Life, Olive in The Odd Couple - Female Version, Dorothea in Eleemosynary, Gracie in Faith Healer, Sister Aloysius in Doubt, and a vocalist in Jacques Brel at NHTP, Sister Esther in A Shaker Entertainment at Shaker Village in Canterbury, and her original one-woman show Resurrection for Act One Productions.
+She also performs multiple roles with the UNH Power Play Company.
+Genevieve tours with musician/composer Randy Armstrong in World Tales and their storytelling CD’s have received national and international acclaim, including Outstanding Awards from the National Parents Council, the Parent’s Guide to Children’s Media, and three Children’s Music Web Awards.

 Genevieve has written hundreds of playscripts for young people, represented by Leicester Bay Theatricals as well as an original musical adaptation of Aristophanes’ Lysistrata, the oral history play Neighborhoods, for which she received the 2001 Spotlight Community Arts Award, and Dreaming Again, a docu-drama about immigration in New Hampshire commissioned by the NH Humanities Council.
 Her first novel for young readers, Ocean Secrets with co-author Tracy Kane, was published in 2015.

 In 2001 Genevieve received the prestigious New Hampshire Governors Award for Excellence in Arts in Education and the Portsmouth Spotlight Award for her work in Community Arts.
 In 2002, she received an award for Outstanding Achievement in American Theatre from the New England Theatre Conference, and in 2008, she received the NH Theatre Award for Youth Theatre.
-Email Genevieve: firstname.lastname@example.org
+Contact Genevieve.

 Extraordinary.
 It's an amazing play, but it tears you apart emotionally.
 When the play ended on the night I saw it, the audience sat in silence with the stage dark and the lights on the audience.
 Then, after a few minutes, the entire audience began to clap.
 Everyone just sat and clapped for quite awhile.
 The three actors came back out for a second bow, but a stand up ovation was more than any of us could even express.
 I left in tears.